Quickstart

 Preview and Publish

 During development you may wish to test out your app so far.
-Click the Preview button in the top-right to open the app in a new browser tab.
-The app will always open the Home screen.
+Click the Preview button in the top-right to open the app in a modal.
+The app preview will always open the screen selected within the builder.

 Preview and Publish buttons